Victory Van Tuyl

-Victory Van Tuyl is an American actress with some of her roles include Teri Forman on the Nickelodeon series Marvin Marvin.
-She recently starred in the independent film, Bedeviled, which had a theatrical release of August 11, 2017.
-In September 2024, Victory Van Tuyl was announced as part of the cast for the upcoming television adaptation of J.R.Ward's bestselling paranormal romance series, The Black Dagger Brotherhood.
-She will portray Marissa in the episodic series based on Dark Lover, the first book in the series, which is set to premiere on Passionflix in Summer 2025.
+Victory Van Tuyl is an American actress.
+She starred in the Nickelodeon series Marvin Marvin and the independent film, Bedeviled, which had a theatrical release of August 11, 2017.
+In September 2024, Van Tuyl was announced as part of the cast for the television adaptation of J.R.Ward's bestselling paranormal romance series, The Black Dagger Brotherhood, in the role of Marissa.

 Early life

 Van Tuyl was born in Atlanta, Georgia and grew up in Indian Hill, Ohio, a suburb of Cincinnati.
 At age 11, she moved back to Atlanta and began acting in community theatre, starring in several productions, including A Christmas Carol, Hansel and Gretel, Ramona Quimby and Will Rogers Follies.
 She signed with an agent and began traveling the Southeast, appearing in a number of independent films, such as Winter’s Tale, Magellan, and the lead role in Magic in the Forest.

 Career

+In 2009 she appeared in the horror movie Zombieland.
 Van Tuyl and her family relocated to Los Angeles in 2011 to better pursue her acting career.
 Shortly after arriving she landed a recurring role as Julie on the Nickelodeon series Supah Ninjas.
 She also appeared in The Aquabats!
 Super Show!.
-Nickelodeon then offered her the part of Teri, one of the lead roles in the network’s new series, Marvin Marvin.
+Nickelodeon then offered her the part of Teri, one of the lead roles in the network's new series, Marvin Marvin.
 In it she starred alongside YouTube-sensation-turned-TV-star Lucas Cruikshank, who portrayed a space alien sent to live on Earth.
 Van Tuyl played his human sister who helped him navigate life as a typical American teenager.
 She starred in all twenty episodes of the entire Marvin Marvin series.
-She appeared in Season 6 of the ABC series Castle, playing the role of Kris Howard in the episode “Smells like Teen Spirit.”
-In 2014 she starred in the independent film The Stable Boy, which is in post-production.
-Some of Van Tuyl’s other credits include the 2009 movie Zombieland and a L'Oréal commercial as the daughter of Julianna Margulies.
+She appeared in season 6 of the ABC series Castle, playing the role of Kris Howard in the episode "Smells like Teen Spirit."
+In 2014 she starred in the independent film The Stable Boy.
 Van Tuyl starred as Marissa in the Passionflix TV series The Black Dagger Brotherhood which was released on June 5, 2025.